Lada Niva: Design

 The original Niva has a naturally aspirated 1.6-L overhead-cam four-cylinder petrol engine producing 76 PS and 126 Nm at 5,000 rpm, a four-speed manual transmission, and a full-time four-wheel drive.
 The drive system uses three differentials: center, front, and rear.
 The transfer case involves a high/low range selector lever and another to lock the central differential.
 Like usual gear shifting, both of the aforementioned features naturally require the use of clutch to be properly selected.
 However, while the central differential can usually be locked while in motion, the transfer case cannot and requires a complete stop.
 The original Niva has a maximum speed of 81 mph.

 Coil springs are located at each of the four wheels, and the suspension is independent in front, whereas the rear axle is a five-link live-type, with ratios between 3.90 and 4.30 depending on the model and market.
 Ground clearance is 235 mm, and go as far as 510 mm deep in water.

 The brakes are servo-assisted dual-circuit style and the clutch is hydraulic.
-The turning circle is 36.25 ft.
+The turning circle is 11.05 m.
 Cargo space is 0.48 m3, or 1.33 m3 with the rear seats folded down and, like the classic Zhiguli, the front seats can be set up to make two berths.
 A spare tire can be stored in the engine bay under the bonnet.